hollyhudson/microgardening/microgardening.md

 ### Arugula

+Arugula is a mucilaginous seed.

 #### As a Microgreen

 Arugula grew fine on baby's blanket in one of the Vittorio tiers.

 ### Broccoli
 ### Cilantro

+Websites say don't soak.
+Some guy on youtube who grows them in bulk for restaurants says soak for 6 hours.
+Also get "leisure split" seeds (seeds that are split in two).

+After soaking just put them in a jar (maybe in an EasySprout) and let them germinate like sprouts for 3-5 days.
+They do need good air flow, though, or they'll get mold.

+They need to go under the dirt, you can spray them into the dirt or plant and cover them with dirt.

+Cover them for several days so they get long and leggy, and then grow them in a lot of light.
+Probably 20 days to harvest.

 ### Dill
 ### Fenugreek
 ### Kohlrabi